kampanaut/linux-qol/README.md

 `tmux-scripts` as of now contains scripts mainly for automating sessions management.
 `project-handler` contains scripts for creating and deleting projects.

-`ssh-it` is a script for managing ssh agents so that it's easy to pull or push to github repositories in SSH.
+`ssh-it` is a script for managing ssh agents such that it's easy to pull or push to github repositories in SSH.

-`takbo` is just a script for jumping to project directory.
+`takbo` is just a shortct script for jumping to a project directory.

-`project-handler` and `tmux-scripts` use the `.globals` script for looking up my define project directories.
+`project-handler` and `tmux-scripts` use the `.globals` script for looking up my defined project directories.